 New York, New York

-I debated about adding NYC but we have so many memories there and I would go back at the drop of a hat that I just couldn’t leave it out.
-We have been three times and I may be getting too old for the craziness but when last we were there in the fall of 2018 I did have some great experiences.
+I debated about adding NYC, but we have so many memories there and I would go back at the drop of a hat that I just couldn’t leave it out.
+We have been three times, and I may be getting too old for the craziness, but when last we were there in the fall of 2018, I did have some great experiences.
 New York is not a place I need to tell people about.
 Either you already know or you don’t care.
-I will mention some of my favorite spots and memories which include walking The Highline at dawn, taking an old yacht on an architectural tour around the island of Manhattan, doing a tour of the area around Ground Zero, taking a food tour of Greenwich Village and of course theater.
+I will mention some of my favorite spots and memories, which include walking The Highline at dawn, taking an old yacht on an architectural tour around the island of Manhattan, doing a tour of the area around Ground Zero, and taking a food tour of Greenwich Village and of course theater.
 We have seen so many great plays on Broadway that it is hard to remember them all.
 And the food…don’t get me started.
 Too much variety, if that’s possible.
-New York is not a city I can’t wait to go back to but I would be really sad if you told me I couldn’t go back there.
+New York is not a city I can’t wait to go back to, but I would be really sad if you told me I couldn’t go back there.

 Cities I love–part 2

 I thought I would come back to talk about cities I love internationally.
 There aren’t as many as in North America, but there are a few.
 If you didn’t see the first list then I will tell you that these are cities that we love, cities that we have either been to more than once or want to go back to again.
 They aren’t all the places we love.
 We have other places we love, but they aren’t cities.
 For instance, we LOVED New Zealand and can’t wait to go back, but we weren’t as impressed by Auckland or any other city there as we were with the rest of the country.
 We really want to go back, but that’s a really long flight 😀.
 Another good example might be the Yorkshire area of England.
 We loved visiting there and spending time with our friends but even though Leeds and York were lovely, they aren’t a city we yearn to go back to.
 Going back to Yorkshire is another story—we can’t wait.